RotorHazard/RotorHazard/resources/6_node_BPill_case/readme.md

 Part                    | Qty   | Description
 ------------------------|-------|---------------
 M3x5mm                  | 1     | Used for attaching the antenna arm, 3x8mm would work
-M2x5mm                  | 2     | Used to attach voltage display to the case
+M2x5mm                  | 2     | Used to attach the voltage display to the case
 40x40x10mm fans         | 2     |
-M3x16mm                 | 8     | Attaches fans to the case
+M3x16mm                 | 8     | Attaches the fans to the case
-M3 nut                  | 8     | Attaches fans to the case
+M3 nut                  | 8     | Attaches the fans to the case
 8x8 WS218b LED panel    | 1     | LED's for the cartridge print
 2.54mm header 3 pins    | 2     | Connects the cartridge to the lid
 2.54mm socket 3 pins    | 1     | Connects the cartridge to the lid